 - We offer company-paid health, dental, vision and life insurance; a 403(b) retirement plan; and eligibility for a health reimbursement (HRA) or health savings account (HSA).
 MLSA contributes $1,250 to employees each year for an HRA or HSA.

-- MLSA is a Public Student Loan Forgiveness (PSLF) organization and additionally, attorney staff can be eligible for up to three separate Loan Repayment Assistance programs run through the Legal Services Corporation, Montana Justice Foundation, and MLSA.
+- MLSA is a Public Student Loan Forgiveness (PSLF) organization and additionally, attorney staff may be eligible for up to three separate Loan Repayment Assistance programs run through the Legal Services Corporation, Montana Justice Foundation, and MLSA.
+For attorneys, this additional amount for student loans can be anywhere from $2,400 - $14,200.
 MLSA's Loan Repayment Assistance Program is also available to non-attorney staff.

-- We offer a generous paid leave package, including annual, personal, sick leave, and a wellness leave program.
+- We offer a generous paid leave package, including 3 weeks of annual leave, 24 hours of personal leave (prorated), sick leave, and a wellness leave program.